California exodus: For businesses

+California had the highest net outflow of domestic companies across the US from 2015 to 2025.
+Texas, Florida, Tennessee and North Carolina are the main destinations.
+The most cited reasons for relocation are regulations and availability of skilled workers.
 In 2010, The Orange County Register noted an "exodus of businesses out of California" due to high costs.
 Since 2019, more than 200 businesses have left California, the most of any American state.
 Examples include Charles Schwab, Oracle, Palantir, Hewlett Packard Enterprise, and Chevron.
 Texas has received many of the new headquarters.
 Elon Musk's companies Tesla and SpaceX relocated their headquarters to Texas in 2021 and 2024 respectively.
 According to the Bay Area Council Economic Institute, the share of new jobs placed in California fell significantly for Hewlett Packard Enterprise, Tesla, and Snowflake after they moved their headquarters, while it stayed similar for Charles Schwab.
 From July 2022 to July 2024, Californian cities had the worst job performance in knowledge industries (information, financial services, and professional and business services sectors), while Houston and Miami performed best.
 In 2024, Fortune 1000 companies headquartered in California posted 25% of their jobs in-state, down from 33% before the pandemic.
 Several film and TV productions also left California for other US states (such as Georgia) or other countries (such as the UK, Ireland, and Hungary).
 In 2024, TV production in Hollywood was down 53% compared to its five-year average.

 According to the Hoover Institution, businesses leave California due to "taxes, regulations, litigation costs, labor costs, energy and utility costs, and employee cost of living".
 Store chains Nordstrom and Whole Foods and shopping mall operator Westfield also mentioned safety issues as a reason to stop operating in some parts of California.

 Consequences

 The exodus has cost California one seat in the House of Representatives after the 2020 U.S. Census.

 In the 2020 redistricting cycle based on the 2020 census, California lost a seat in the House of Representatives for the first time in its history, going from 53 to 52 seats.
-As of 2024, California is expected to lose four seats after the 2030 census.
+As of 2026, California is expected to lose four seats after the 2030 census.

 According to data from the Internal Revenue Service, migration of the taxpayers out of California resulted in California being the biggest income loser ($24 billion) in 2022.
+The departure of enterprises and workers undermines California's economic system: between 2011 and 2021, California lost $102 billion in net adjusted gross income due to domestic emigration according to the National Taxpayers Union Foundation.